 What is haemophilia?

-Haemophilia is a bleeding disorder caused by a gene mutation.
+Haemophilia is an inherited bleeding disorder.
 If you have haemophilia, your blood doesn’t clot properly, which makes it difficult to control bleeding.

-When a blood vessel is injured, special proteins in your blood called ‘clotting factors’ act to control blood loss by plugging or patching up the injury.
+When a blood vessel is injured, special proteins in the blood called ‘clotting factors’ act to control blood loss by plugging or patching up the injury.
 People with haemophilia have lower than normal levels of a clotting factor.

 There are 2 types of haemophilia.

 - Haemophilia A (also called classical haemophilia) is the most common type.
-It is caused by lack of clotting factor 8, which results from a mutation in gene F8.
+It is caused by lack of clotting factor 8.

-- Haemophilia B (sometimes called Christmas disease) is caused by lack of clotting factor 9, which results from a mutation in gene F9.
+- Haemophilia B (sometimes called Christmas disease) is caused by lack of clotting factor 9.

 Some people have mild haemophilia, while others are more severely affected.